 How long does it take to recover from a trauma bond, Flourishing Hope Counseling, Kingsville, Texas

-Narcissistic Abuse Recovery
+Narcissistic Abuse Recovery, Trauma

 How Long Does It Take To Recover From A Trauma Bond

 When will this be over?
 How long will this pain last?
 These are all questions clients have asked me while in session to work through their recovery from the trauma bond.
 Recovering from a trauma bond takes time and effort.
-It will take effort and you can recover from the trauma bond.
-Trauma bonds are formed when a person develops a deep attachment to their abuser and a source of trauma to which they start to feel and become addicted.
-Although the trauma bond is difficult to break it is possible.
-The recovery process will require lots of effort commitment and patience.
+It will take effort, and you can recover from the trauma bond.
+Trauma bonds are formed when a person develops a deep attachment to their abuser, and a source of trauma to which they start to feel and become addicted.
+Although the trauma bond is difficult to break, it is possible.
+The recovery process will require lots of effort, commitment, and patience.

 You can recover from the trauma bond. , but it is possible.
 Trauma bonds form when a person is exposed to traumatic events or relationships, leading them to develop an intense attachment to their abuser or source of trauma.
 This bond can be difficult to break, and the recovery process will often require a lot of self-care and professional help.